MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/overview.md

 ms.custom: think-tank
 ---

-# Azure Landing Zones and multiple Azure Active Directory tenants
+# Azure landing zones and multiple Azure Active Directory tenants

 Azure landing zones are built upon [Management Groups](/azure/governance/management-groups/overview) to which [Azure Policies](/azure/governance/policy/overview) are assigned to and Subscriptions placed into the Management Groups to provide the required governance controls that an organization needs to meet its security and compliance needs.